Dopamine agonist: Bromocriptine

-Bromocriptine has an ergot alkaloid structure.
-Ergot alkaloids are divided into 2 groups; amino acid ergot alkaloids and amine ergot alkaloids, bromocriptine is part of the former group.
+Bromocriptine has an amino acid ergot alkaloid structure.
 It contains a bromine halogen on the ergot structure which increases the affinity for the D2-receptor but often reduces the efficacy.
 The similarity between the dopamine structure and the ergoline ring in bromocriptine is likely the cause for its action on the dopamine receptors.
 It has shown to have equal affinity for D2- and D3-receptor and much lower affinity for D1-receptor.

 Non-ergoline derivatives

 Non-ergoline dopamine receptor agonists have higher binding affinity to dopamine D3-receptors than dopamine D2-receptors.
 This binding affinity is related to D2 and D3 receptor homology, the homology between them has a high degree of sequence and is closest in their transmembrane domains, were they share around 75% of the amino acid.

 Apomorphine

 Apomorphine has a catechol element and belongs to a class called β-phenylethylamines and its main components are similar to the dopamine structure.
 The effect that apomorphine has on the dopamine receptors can also be linked to the similarities between its structure and dopamine.
 It is a chiral molecule and thus can be acquired in both the R and S form, the R form is the one that is used in therapy.
 When apomorphine interacts with the dopamine receptor, or the ATP on the receptor, the catechol and nitrogen are important to stabilize the structure with hydrogen bonding.
 The position of the hydroxyl groups is also important and monohydroxy derivatives have been found to be less potent than the dihydroxy groups.
 There are a number of stability concerns with apomorphine such as oxidation and racemization.